 Jason L. Nohr (“Jay”) has over 20 years experience handling complex civil litigation in the state and federal courts of Georgia.
-Martindale-Hubbell has awarded Jay with its AV® Preeminent™ rating, the highest peer-review rating available.
-According to Martindale-Hubbell, an AV® rating identifies a lawyer with very high to preeminent legal ability, and is a reflection of his expertise, experience, integrity and overall professional excellence.
+Martindale-Hubbell has awarded Jay with its AV® Preeminent™ rating, the highest peer-review rating available, identifying a lawyer with very high to preeminent legal ability, expertise, experience, integrity and overall professional excellence.

-Jay represents individuals who have suffered serious injury, wrongful death, and financial loss caused by negligence and misconduct, and has a documented history of successful results for his clients through jury-trial verdicts and settlements See Jay’s Results.
-His trial practice primarily involves serious personal injury, wrongful death, medical malpractice, birth injury, motor vehicle collisions, professional negligence, nursing home and elder abuse, premises liability, and injuries and death resulting from recreational boating.
+Representing individuals seriously injured by negligence and misconduct of others, Jay has a long history of achieving successful results for his clients through jury trial verdicts and settlements.
+See Results.
+His practice areas include serious and catastrophic personal injury, wrongful death, medical malpractice, professional negligence, birth injury, motor vehicle negligence, nursing home and elder abuse, premises liability, and recreational vehicle and boating injuries.
 Jay was lead counsel for what is regarded as the only plaintiff’s verdict in a shoulder dystocia birth injury (medical malpractice) case in Georgia.

 Jay currently serves as a Receiver appointed by the U.S. District Court for defrauded investors based upon the recommendation of the Securities and Exchange Commission (SEC).
 See Receivership Cases.

 Jay is a frequent speaker at continuing legal education conferences, including an annual legal seminar on Maritime Torts and Admiralty Law involving recreational boating and watercraft deaths on inland waterways.
 He is admitted to practice in the U.S. Supreme Court, the Eleventh Circuit Court of Appeals, all U.S. District Courts for the Northern and Middle Districts of Georgia, the Georgia Supreme Court, the Georgia Court of Appeals, and all Georgia trial Courts.
-He is a member of the American Association for Justice (Member: Birth Trauma Litigation, Medical Negligence Exchange Network, and Nursing Home Sections), the Georgia Trial Lawyers Association, the Cobb County Bar Association, and has served as an officer for the Cobb County Trial Lawyers Association, including as its President from 2007 to 2008.
+He is a member of the American Association for Justice (Member: Birth Trauma Litigation, Medical Negligence Exchange Network, and Nursing Home Sections), the Georgia Trial Lawyers Association, the Cobb County Bar Association, and past president of the Cobb County Trial Lawyers Association (2007 to 2008).

 - University of Georgia School of Law, J.D.
 (1995), Cum Laude